OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

     ![Add-in after making change to message](./README_assets/AddinInitWatch.png)

-## Develop the Office add-in
+## Develop the Office Add-in

-In this section, you will finish developing the Office add-in using React and TypeScript.
+In this section, you will finish developing the Office Add-in using React and TypeScript.
 The add-in will allow the user to get real-time stock quotes and manage a portfolio in an Excel table.
-User's will have the ability to add, delete, and refresh stocks.
+Users will have the ability to add, delete, and refresh stocks.
 Additionally, the add-in should check for an existing portfolio upon opening and (if found) read the stocks out of the worksheet.

 1. Open **src/assets/styles/global.scss** and add the following styles to the end of the file.